robert-hoekstra/frontend-data/README.md

 #### functional-programming
 Basics of D3.
 Visualizing data.
 Part of the Tech Track course given @ Amsterdam University of Applied Sciences.

+# Acknowledgements
+* [Eyob Dejene](https://github.com/EyobDejene) for helping with enter, update exit pattern of D3.
+* [Nick Meijer](https://github.com/CountNick)for helping out with arrow notations and scoops.